Novus817/photography-portfolio/README.md

 ## Getting Started

+First, setup Cloudinary account and add media resources.

+Second, connect to your Cloudinary account using your credentials for environment variables

+## After Connecting to Cloudinary

-First, run the development server:
+For dev and testing purposes, run the development server:

 npm run dev